rachalSmith/shopping-cart-react-typescript/README.md

 ### Usage

-Currently broken while decoupling shop and cart.Whoops.
+Currently an eyesore but manually tested, unit tested and working with Node version: 16.13.0

 #### Install dependencies